-The following L-tryptophan standard curves were prepared using the Bridge-It L-Tryptophan Fluorescence Assay.
-Figure 1 shows the standard curve prepared in Buffer W with the fluorescence signal read-out performed after incubation for 0.5, 2, 3.5, and 5 hours after the addition of Tryptophan Assay Solution A using the 96-well format.
+The following L-tryptophan standard curve was prepared using the Bridge-It® Tryptophan assay.
+Figure 1 shows the standard curve prepared in Buffer W with the fluorescence signal read after 30 minutes, 1.5, 3 and 5.5 hours following the addition of L-tryptophan Assay Solution A into the wells of the 384-well black microplate.
 The standard errors were from duplicate measurements.
-Figure 2 shows a portion (0.07-1.25 $\mu$ M L-tryptophan) of the Figure 1 standard curve read at 30 minutes and plotted to show the lower range of L-tryptophan detection sensitivity for the assay.
+Figure 2 shows a portion of the same curve (0.07-1.25 $\mu$ M L-tryptophan) at 30 minutes plotted to show the lower range of sensitivity.
 See data analysis on page 10 for additional information.

-L-Tryptophan Uptake By Bacteria Growing in LB Broth
+L-Tryptophan Uptake by Bacteria Growing in LB Broth

-E. coli strain, DH5α, was seeded into LB Broth and grown overnight at $37^{\circ}$ C. The following day, the culture was diluted to OD600nm= 0.1, divided into two flasks, and incubated at $37^{\circ}$ C with shaking.
+E. coli strain, DH5α, was seeded into LB Broth and grown overnight at $37^{\circ}$ C. The following day, the culture was diluted to $OD{600nm} = 0.1$ .
+Cells were divided into two flasks, and incubated at $37^{\circ}$ C with shaking.
 Samples were taken each hour for a period of up to 7 hours.
-Bacterial growth in the duplicate cultures was measured at OD600nm at each time point.
+Bacterial growth in the duplicate cultures was measured at $OD{600nm}$ at each time point.

 Hourly samples were also taken and centrifuged at 12,000 rpm at 4°C for 10 minutes.
 The supernatants were aliquoted and immediately frozen.
-The frozen samples were subsequently thawed, diluted in Assay Buffer W, and analyzed for L-tryptophan content using both the Bridge-It® L-tryptophan fluorescence assay method and the AccQ-Tag HPLC procedure.
-Using the Bridge-It® L-Tryptophan Fluorescence Assay, the LB Broth alone was found to contain 331.7 $\mu$ M L-tryptophan at the beginning of the culture.
-The initial concentration of tryptophan is considered 100%.
+The frozen samples were subsequently thawed, diluted in Assay Buffer W, and analyzed for L-tryptophan content using both the Bridge-It L-tryptophan fluorescence assay method and the AccQ-Tag HPLC procedure.
+Using the Bridge-It L-Tryptophan Fluorescence Assay, LB Broth was found to contain 331.7 $\mu$ M L-tryptophan at the beginning of the culture.
+The initial concentration of tryptophan is considered to be 100%.
 The results of these studies are presented in Figure 3.

-Analysis of L-Tryptophan Levels in Biological Samples
+Determination of L-Tryptophan Levels in Biological Samples